pixel-fabian/phaser-template/README.md

  - [webpack](https://webpack.js.org/) to bundle JS
  - [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to format code

- > Note: There is not webserver included.
+ > Note: There is no webserver included.
 I usually use a the Live Server extension form VSCode as a development server.

 ## Installation